Review of the QCD sum rules for exotic states: Theoretical foundations

 at the hadron side \cite{WZG-Landau-PRD-2020}.
-Then let us take the quark-hadron duality below the continuum threshold $s_0$ and perform Borel transform with respect to the variable $P^2=-p^2$ to obtain the QCD sum rules:
+Then let us take the quark-hadron duality below the continuum threshold $s_0$ and perform Borel transformation with respect to the variable $P^2=-p^2$ to obtain the QCD sum rules:

 the explicit expressions of the QCD spectral densities $\rho_{Z,QCD}(s)$ and $\rho_{X,QCD}(s)$ are given in Ref.\cite{WZG-Landau-PRD-2020}.
-We introduce the parameter $\kappa$ to measure the deviations from $1$, if $\kappa\approx1$, we can get the conclusion tentatively that the two-meson scattering states can saturate the QCD sum rules.
+We introduce the parameter $\kappa$ to measure the deviations from $1$, if $\kappa\approx1$, we could get the conclusion tentatively that the two-meson scattering states can saturate the QCD sum rules.
 Then we differentiate Eqs.\eqref{TW-A-QCDSR}-\eqref{TW-Negative-V-QCDSR} with respect to $\frac{1}{T^2}$, and obtain two additional QCD sum rules,

 Thereafter, we will denote the QCD sum rules in Eqs.\eqref{TW-A-QCDSR-Dr}-\eqref{TW-Negative-V-QCDSR-Dr} as the QCDSR I, and the QCD sum rules in Eqs.\eqref{TW-A-QCDSR}-\eqref{TW-Negative-V-QCDSR} as the QCDSR II.